justinschroeder/Store-Inventory-Database/README.md

  This repository contains a file names "requirements.txt".
 Run `pip install -r requirements.txt` in the project folder to install the required project dependencies.

  ## Project Learnings:
- Through this project, I learned how to initialize a SQLite Database using SQLAlchemy, create a Model Class for entries into a data, and how to query data from the database using SQLAlchemy ORM.
+ Through this project, I learned how to initialize a SQLite Database using SQLAlchemy, create a Model Class for entries into a database, and how to query data from the database using SQLAlchemy ORM.